bioinfo-pf-curie/geniac/install/README.md

            └── singularityRecipesWkfl.nf
 ```

 Note that the `nextflow.config.in` has the `.in` as it contains placeholder variables such as `@linux_distro@`.
-These variables will be replaced by their correct values during the `cmake` configuration step during which the file will be renamed `nextflow.config`.
+These variables will be replaced by their correct values during the `cmake` configuration step which will rename the file into `nextflow.config`.
 Therefore, `nextflow.config.in` is the template for the final file which will be used when running nextflow.